NetoECommerce/App-Tutorial/README.md

 This tutorial will also setup a very basic store with Redis using Docker.
 While not necessary, it may help to have a basic understanding of Docker.

+You should also have:

+- A partner account with Neto
+- A set of application keys (provided by the Neto team)
-You should also have an existing partner account with Neto with an existing sandbox store or have been given the ability to create sandbox stores by the Neto team.
+- An existing sandbox store (or have been given the ability to create sandbox stores by the Neto team)

 ### Tools

-You will use a number of tools in this tutorial.
-You should be at least somewhat familiar with them in order to complete this tutorial.
+You will use a number of tools in this tutorial, you should be at least somewhat familiar with them in order to complete it.

 #### Node.js